 Why is security essential for the Internet of Things?

-In our digital and global world security is prominent every day, it doesn’t matter if you are making a bank transfer, buying stuff online or access personal documents over the internet.
-The idea of the Internet of Things is to connect every object in order to make process more efficient, provide more comfort or improve our work and personal life in any kind of way.
-But connecting objects like cars, homes, machines also exposes lots of sensitive data.
-For example the location of all people in an household.
-Maybe it is good to know what your family members are up to, but it is not ideal to share these information with a burglar.
-There are different kinds of data, which are not meant for the public and should be protected by the pillars of information security: confidentiality, integrity and availability.
-There is also another take to it, when real machines or things are compromised, an attacker can do harm to real people.
-Like activating the breaks remotely in your car while driving or sabotage machines.
-Even if there is no real person involved, as we all know the exposure of sensitive data can damage the reputation of companies big time.
-So with more and more data that is collected every day and more devices being around in our lives security is a topic that is crucial and more important than ever.
+In our digital and global world, security affects us every day.
+Whether you complete a bank transfer, purchase products online, or access personal documents over the internet, security is involved.
+The basic concept of the Internet of Things is to connect objects to make processes more efficient, provide more comfort, or improve our work and personal life in some way.
+However, connecting objects such as cars, homes, and machines also exposes lots of sensitive data.
+For example, you can collect data on the location of every member in your household.
+While it is nice to know what your family members are up to, it is not ideal to share that information with a burglar.
+Some types of data are not meant for the public and should be protected by the pillars of information security: confidentiality, integrity, and availability.
+When real machines or things are compromised, an attacker can harm real people.
+For example, activate the breaks in your car remotely or sabotage production equipment.
+Even if a specific person is not involved, the exposure of sensitive data can seriously damage the reputation of your business.
+As the number of connected devices in our lives grows and the amount of data that is collected every day skyrockets, security is an increasingly crucial topic.

-So after we provided some context let’s dive right into how MQTT handles security.
-If you want to freshen up your MQTT knowledge first, make sure you read the MQTT Essentials before reading any further, we will assume you already know the concepts of the protocol.
+Now that we have established some context, let’s dive into how MQTT handles security.
+If you need to freshen up your MQTT knowledge, take a look at the MQTT Essentials before you continue.
+In this post, we assume that you are already familiar with the basics of the protocol.

 Security in MQTT is divided in multiple layers.
-Each layer prevents different kind of attacks.
-The goal of the protocol is to provide a really lightweight and easy to use communication protocol for the internet of things.
-So that’s why in the protocol itself are only a few security mechanisms clearly specified.
-But in all common implementations other state-of-the-art security standards are used, like SSL/TLS for transport security.
-The idea behind is that security is hard and there is no good in embedding non-standard security mechanisms and instead build upon generally accepted standards.
-So in the following the different levels will only be covered briefly, we will have designated posts for each of them in the series.
-This should only serve as high level overview and big picture.
+Each layer prevents different kinds of attacks.
+The goal of MQTT is to provide a lightweight and easy-to-use communication protocol for the Internet of Things.
+The protocol itself specifies only a few security mechanisms.
+MQTT implementations commonly use other state-of-the-art security standards: for example, SSL/TLS for transport security.
+Since security is difficult, it makes sense to build upon generally accepted standards.
+Here is a high-level summary of security levels in MQTT (designated posts for each level come later in the series):

-Using a physically secure network or VPN as foundation for any communication between clients and broker is one way to provide a secure and trustworthy connection.
-This would be suitable for gateway applications, where the gateway is connected to devices on the one hand and with the broker over VPN on the other side.
+One way to provide a secure and trustworthy connection is to use a physically secure network or VPN for all communication between clients and brokers.
+This solution is suitable for gateway applications where the gateway is connected to devices on the one hand and with the broker over VPN on the other side.

-On the transport level it can be ensured that the communication is encrypted and the identity is authenticated.
-The MQTT protocol provides a client identifier and username/password credentials, which can also be used to authenticate devices on the application level.
+On the transport level, communication is encrypted and identities are authenticated.
+The MQTT protocol provides a client identifier and username/password credentials to authenticate devices on the application level.
 These properties are provided by the protocol itself.
-When it comes to authorization or what each device is allowed to do, it lays in the hand of the broker implementation, how to handle it.
-Another possibility is to use payload encryption on the application level in order to make the transmitted information secure even without having a full fledged transport encryption.
+Authorization or control of what each device is allowed to do is defined by the specific broker implementation.
+Additionally, it is possible to use payload encryption on the application level to secure the transmitted information (without the need for full-fledged transport encryption).

 Scope of the series

-So this was already a very brief overview of what we will cover over the next 10 weeks.
-Our goal is to discuss all major pillars of Security in MQTT and best practices.
-We don’t have the aspiration to cover all topics in an equally detail level.
-But to focus on the ones, which are most commonly used and show practical examples.
-Another topic will be potential attacks on an MQTT solution and how to prevent these from the beginning.
-As already mentioned we will also cover how to adapt available security mechanisms to constrained devices.
-MQTT provides a lot of options to make it completely secure, but still there is no silver bullet and the security requirements are often dependent on the use case.
+That gives you a brief overview of what we plan to cover in the next 10 weeks.
+Our goal is to discuss all the pillars and best practices of security in MQTT.
+Although there isn’t enough time to cover each aspect of security in equal detail, we focus on the most commonly used solutions and show practical examples.
+We also explore the issue of potential attacks on an MQTT solution (and how to prevent attacks from the beginning) and cover how to adapt available security mechanisms to constrained devices.
+MQTT provides a lot of options to make it completely secure.
+It’s important to find the solution that satisfies the security requirements of your specific use case.

-We hope todays overview has motivated you to follow our series of the MQTT Security Fundamentals, if you want to get notify as soon as we publish the next post, you can subscribe to our newsletter or RSS feed.
-You think we have missed some important topics?
-Please tell us, we are always open to questions and suggestions.
+We hope this post motivates you to follow our MQTT Security Fundamentals series.
+If you would like us to notify you as soon as we publish the next post, subscribe to our newsletter or RSS feed.
+If you think we missed some important topics, please tell us.
+We are always open to questions and suggestions.